Notice: Failure to comply with a Jury Summons is subject to a $100 fine

 - Jurors who are not regularly employed or who do not continue to receive regular wages while serving as a juror are entitled to receive $15.00 per day for the first three days of juror service.

 - Each juror who serves more than three days will be paid by the state for the fourth day of service and each day thereafter at the rate of $30.00 per day of service.

-Excusal requests may be submitted by email, by mail, or telephone.
+Excusal requests must be submitted by email or mail.
 Requests must be received at least 5 days prior to your scheduled report date.
-Click here for an excusal form.

-You will be excused from jury duty if you are:
+You are disqualified from jury duty if you are:

 - a convicted felon and have not had your civil rights restored

 - no longer a resident of Escambia County Florida

 - not a citizen of the United States

 Your excusal request will be reviewed by jury personnel.
 You may be excused from service or deferred (rescheduled) for another date within 6 months depending on the nature of the request.
 If your request is not granted, you will be contacted prior to your report date with further information.
 It is not necessary to follow up with our office once you have submitted your request.

 Don't know if your rights have been restored?
 Check with the Florida Office of Executive Clemency.